 FAQs

-The difference between the highest and lowest values is referred to as the range.
+- Range: the difference between the highest and lowest value

 - Interquartile range: the range of a distribution’s middle half